 Why would I invest the one million in rental properties?

 I own ten rental properties and they give me over $5,000 in cash flow every month.
 That is $5,000 is after expenses and accounts for maintenance and vacancies that may come up in the future.
 I bought all my rental properties in the last 3.5 years and I obtained a loan on each of them.
-I have invested between $ 280,000 to $300,000 into the rental properties and that $5,000 a month equals a 20% return on my money.
+I have invested between $ 280,000 to $300,000 into the rental properties and that $5,000 a month equals a 20 percent return on my money.
 I am being very conservative with that $5,000 a month in income, I am actually making more than that, but I am assuming my properties will have some vacancies and repairs needed in the future.
-That 20% return does not include equity pay down, appreciation or the tax benefits that come with rental properties.
+That 20 percent return does not include equity pay down, appreciation or the tax benefits that come with rental properties.

 Paying all cash for rental properties with one million dollars

 The rental properties I like to buy cost from $80,000 to $130,000.
 They usually rent from $1,200 to $1,400 dollars and require varying amounts of repairs.
 The cheaper homes usually need the most work.
 Assuming I could buy properties for $100,000, I could buy 10 rental properties for cash.
 I get $500 or more cash flow on my rental properties now, but I have loans on my properties (except for rental property one which I recently paid off).
 Without a loan on my properties, the cash flow would rise to $850 to $950 a month.
 If I bought 10 rental properties for cash at $100,000 each, I would make about $100,000 a year from cash flow.